reslp/smsi-funannotate/README.md

 <img src="https://github.com/reslp/smsi_funannotate/blob/master/rulegraph.png" eight="500">

 ## There are some issues which are specific for the respective clusters:
-- Sauron: There is a strange issue with ReapeatMasker.
+- Sauron (SGE): There is a strange issue with ReapeatMasker.
 For some reason it does not run.
 ReapeatMasking with TanTan works fine.
-- Sauron: I have had many jobs failing due to a singularity error: `FATAL:   container creation failed: failed to resolved session directory`.
+- Sauron (SGE): I have had many jobs failing due to a singularity error: `FATAL:   container creation failed: failed to resolved session directory`.
 This does not occur on VSC.
 From the extended message: `Activating singularity image /cl_tmp/reslph/projects/xylographa_fun/.snakemake/singularity/195cc8bdbe1d3f304062822f8f4f06ce.simg
 FATAL:   container creation failed: failed to resolved session directory /usertmp/singularity/mnt/session: lstat /tmp/singularity: no such file or directory` I assume it has to do with the tmp directory not being present.
 I have seen this after the jobs have been in the queue for a week (and other jobs ran fine).
 Maybe the /tmp directory is automatically deleted from time to time which causes this error.

 ## **Pipeline setup and configuration**